pforret/blog.splashing/_topic/city/newdelhi.md

 ---
 # New Delhi

-New Delhi  is the capital of India and a part of the National Capital Territory of Delhi .
-New Delhi is the seat of all three branches of the government of India, hosting the Rashtrapati  Bhavan, Parliament House, and the Supreme Court of India.
+New Delhi, historically known as Indraprastha, is the capital of India and a part of the National  Capital Territory of Delhi .
+New Delhi is the seat of all three branches of the Government of India, hosting the Rashtrapati  Bhavan, Sansad Bhavan, and the Supreme Court.
 New Delhi is a municipality within the NCT, administered by the NDMC, which covers mostly Lutyens'  Delhi and a few adjacent areas.
 The municipal area is part of a larger administrative district, the New Delhi district.

 ## Unsplash photos